This chapter is being reviewed in light of comments solicited by the Committee from the public.

-To be valid, the [transfer] [sale] [conveyance] must be in writing.
+To be valid, the [transfer] [sale] [conveyance] must be in a writing signed by the transferor.
 The person to whom this right is transferred is called an assignee.
 [The assignee may enforce this right to exclude others in an action for copyright infringement.]

 When the owner of the copyright is not the author, the first bracketed paragraph may be appropriate.

 "A ‘transfer of copyright ownership’ is an assignment . . . ."
 17 U.S.C. § 101.
 Ownership of a copyright may be transferred in whole or in part by any means of conveyance.
 See 17 U.S.C. § 201(d)(1).